UXARRAY/uxarray/docs/contributing.rst

-    If you need any clarification/discussion about any requirements, or if you think the implementation of that issue will require significant changes to the code, design, documentation, etc. that issue itself is the right place to manage such discussions with the other UXarray'ers.
+    If you need any clarification/discussion about any requirements, or if you think the implementation of that issue will require significant changes to the code, design, documentation, etc. that issue itself is the right place to manage such discussions with the other UXarray-ers.
 Don't hesitate to ask ad-hoc meetings, etc.

     Do not forget, early requirements analysis, specifications, and design